Designing a wayfinding strategy for the San Francisco Giants

 Context + Mandate

-This led to an inconsistent hierarchy, visual clutter at key decision points, and congestion during peak times.
-These weren’t cosmetic issues.
-They affected how people moved, how staff operated, and how the venue performed on game days.
+These were not cosmetic issues.
+They affected how fans moved, how staff supported the experience and how the venue performed on game days.

 No items found.